**Last Updated 2/10/2015**--EBA

 - Heather Blankenship, Secretary/Treasurer

-To promote the welfare of and services for bisexual, gay & lesbian individuals, as well as any minorities.
+To promote the welfare of and services for gay, lesbian, bisexual & transgender individuals, as well as any other romantic or sexual minorities.

 Thursday Meetings will be from 12:30 to 1:15 in the Tablab of the library.
 If you aren't sure where this is, please ask at the main library desk or call 367-4617 (Charley Hively, co-advisor for the club).